University of Auckland

-The University of Auckland (UoA) is a public research university based in Auckland, New Zealand.
-It is the largest, most comprehensive and highest-ranked university in New Zealand and consistently places among the top 100 universities in the QS World University Rankings.
-The institution was established in 1883 as a constituent college of the University of New Zealand.
-Originally it was housed in a disused courthouse.
-Today, the University of Auckland is New Zealand's largest university by enrolment, hosting about 40,000 students on five Auckland campuses.
-The City Campus, in the Auckland CBD, has the bulk of the students and faculties.
-There are eight faculties, including a law school, as well as three associated research institutes.
+The University of Auckland (UoA; Waipapa Taumata Rau) is a public research university in Auckland, New Zealand.
+It was established in 1883 as Auckland University College, a constituent college of the University of New Zealand, following the passage of the Auckland University College Act 1882.
+In its early years the college operated from a disused courthouse and jail.
+The University’s Māori name, Waipapa Taumata Rau, was gifted by Ngāti Whātua Ōrākei in 2021.

+As of the mid-2020s, the University is widely reported as the largest in New Zealand by enrolment, with a student population of around 44,000.
+Teaching and research are centred on three main campuses in central Auckland: City (the historic core), Grafton (home to the Faculty of Medical and Health Sciences), and Newmarket (acquired in 2013 on the former Lion Breweries site).

+The university teaches and conducts research across six faculties, alongside institutes and centres; the City Campus hosts the majority of students and faculties.

 History

 Origins

 The University of Auckland began as a constituent college of the University of New Zealand, founded on 23 May 1883 as Auckland University College.
 Stewardship of the university during its establishment period was the responsibility of John Chapman Andrew (Vice Chancellor of the University of New Zealand 1885–1903).
 Housed in a disused courthouse and jail, it started out with 95 students and 4 teaching staff: Frederick Douglas Brown, professor of chemistry (London and Oxford); Algernon Phillips Withiel Thomas, professor of natural sciences (Oxford); Thomas George Tucker, professor of classics (Cambridge); and William Steadman Aldis, professor of mathematics (Cambridge).
 By 1901, student numbers had risen to 156; the majority of these students were training towards being law clerks or teachers and were enrolled part-time.
-From 1905 onwards, an increasing number of students enrolled in commerce studies.